-- I) amendment of the articles of association (section 2:121 Civil Code); - m) resolution on a proposal by the management board to continue or discontinue the statutory two-tier board system after the company no longer meets the legal criteria for application of the two-tier system (section 2:154 par.
-4 Civil Code); - n) conversion (section 2:18 in conjunction with 71 Civil Code); - o) legal and cross-border merger (section 2:317 in conjunction with 330 and 331 Civil Code); - p) split-off (section 2:334m Civil Code); - q) issue of shares or delegation of this power to another organ (section 2:96 Civil Code); - r) exclusion of the pre-emption right in the event of the issue of shares, or delegation of this power to another organ (section 2:96a Civil Code); - s) granting of an authorization for the repurchase of own shares by the company to the management board a(section 2:98 Civil Code); - t) reduction of capital (withdrawal of shares) (sections 2:99 and 2:100 Civil Code); - u) instruction to the management board to file a declaration of bankruptcy (2:136 Civil Code); - v) dissolution (section 2:19 Civil Code).
+- amendment of the articles of association (section 2:121 Civil Code); - m) resolution on a proposal by the management board to continue or discontinue the statutory two-tier board system after the company no longer meets the legal criteria for application of the two-tier system (section 2:154 par.
+4 Civil Code); - n) conversion and cross-border conversion (section 2:18 Civil Code in conjunction with section 2:71 Civil Code and section 2:335h Civil Code in conjunction with section 2:335o Civil Code); - o) legal and cross-border merger (section 2:317 Civil Code in conjunction with section 2:330 Civil Code, section2:331 Civil Code and section 2:333gb Civil Code); - p) legal and cross-border split-off (section 2:334m Civil Code, section 2:334pp Civil Code and section 2:334xx Civil Code); - q) issue of shares or delegation of this power to another organ (section 2:96 Civil Code); - r) exclusion of the pre-emption right in the event of the issue of shares, or delegation of this power to another organ (section 2:96a Civil Code); - s) granting of an authorization to the management board for the repurchase of own shares by the company (section 2:98 Civil Code); - t) reduction of capital (withdrawal of shares) (section 2:99 Civil Code and section 2:100 Civil Code); - instruction to the management board to file a declaration of bankruptcy (section 2:136 Civil Code); - v) dissolution (section 2:19 Civil Code).